ChrisWeldon/MTGForecasting/README.md

 y_5 = y.shift(-5).fillna(method='ffill')
 ```

 I actually am not going to use these to train because hard coding like this is a pain to work with.
-Instead I will build a pipe to do the forcasting for me.
+Instead, I will build a pipe to do the forecasting for me.

 ```python